melodyxnguyen/melodyxnguyen/README.md

 I enjoy teaming up to use technology to solve challenges like climate change.
 Over the past two years at [SLAC](https://www6.slac.stanford.edu/), I’ve gained hands-on experience in data science, web development, and renewable energy projects within the Bay Area.

 As an undergrad at Pace University, I teach students skills in code and analytics.
-View lessons I've taught for the Institute for Operations Research and the Management Sciences: [here]()
+View [lessons] I've taught for the Institute for Operations Research and the Management Sciences.

 <img width="329" alt="Screenshot 2025-01-13 at 3 33 41 PM" src="https://github.com/user-attachments/assets/71c9dee8-e606-48f7-b92d-17f8779441a0" />